-Anders Karlén, Mats Larhed, Jonas Lindh, Johan Gising, Hiba Alogheli, Gunnar Lindeberg
+Anders Karlén, Mats Larhed, Peter Brandt, Jonas Lindh, Johan Gising, Hiba Alogheli, Gunnar Lindeberg

-We have recently initiated a project to investigate the possibility that proteases may be useful antituberculosis drug targets (Vinnova Sambio grant together with Medivir).
+We have initiated a project to investigate the possibility that proteases may be useful antituberculosis drug targets.
 As a first target we selected the proteasome which is a large, multisubunit protease complex central to the regulation of a large number of vital cellular processes.
 The Mtb proteasome is made up of four stacked rings each consisting of seven copies of $\alpha$ and $\beta$ -subunits.
 Based on known X-ray structures of the Mtb proteasome we have now initiated virtual screening and structure based ligand design studies.